 ~ Traditional

-St. Swithin’s Day, also called St. Swithun’s Day, is a day on which, according to folklore, the weather for a subsequent period is dictated.
+Depending on where you are, you may be hoping for more rain or dry skies.
+Watching the wind direction with a weathercock, or weathervane, is one easy way to forecast the weather!
+Or create your own weathervane with this lively jig and balancing in line with the corner couples and note the equivalent wind direction by labeling the couples North, South, East West in this 4 couple set.
+Besides the weathercocks, take note of weather divination folklore for St. Swithin’s Day, used to predict the upcoming weather in times past.
 St. Swithin was bishop of Winchester from 852 to 862.
 At his request he was buried in the churchyard, where rain and the steps of passersbys might fall on his grave.
-According to legend, after his body was moved inside the cathedral on July 15, 971, a great storm ensued, leading to the expectation of continuing rain on this day! ☔☔☔
+But according to legend, after his body was moved inside the cathedral on July 15, 971, a great storm ensued, leading to the expectation of continuing rain on this day!
+May you have the forecast of your choice for your next dancing venture! ☔☔☔ 🐓 🧭 🌧️ ⛈️

 The Weathercock